How fair are we? From conceptualization to automated assessment of fairness definitions: Evaluation

-From such a model, \tool generates the code shown in Listing \ref{lst:compas}.
-In particular, all the metrics defined in the metamodel (\ie all the metaclasses extending the \texttt{Function} metaclass) have been implemented as functions in the \texttt{FairnessMetric} Python class, which is imported at the beginning of the script.
-Next, there is a set of variables specifying attributes defined in the model (\ie file path, predicted and ground truth label names, privileged and unprivileged groups, positive outcome, threshold, and tolerance value).
-Finally, the \texttt{FairnessMetric} class is instantiated, and the function related to the specified metric (\ie statistical parity) is called.
-If the returned metric's absolute value is different from the threshold plus the tolerance value, then the dataset is biased; otherwise, it is fair.
+From such a model, \tool generates the code implementing the analysis.
+The code follows the same structure of Listing \ref{lst:university} and is reported in our replication package.

-\paragraph{The GERMAN use case} Concerning the Financial domain, we implemented the GERMAN use case, which is about the discrimination of women in credit granting.
+\paragraph{The GERMAN use case.} Concerning the Financial domain, we implemented the GERMAN use case, which is about the discrimination of women in credit granting.
 Similarly to the COMPAS use case, we first specified in the bias definition the sensitive variable (\textit{gender}), the positive outcome (\textit{credit grant}) and the privileged (\textit{men}) and unprivileged (\textit{women}) groups.
 Next, we specified two different fairness analyses, one involving the original biased dataset and another involving the debiased one.
 In both analyses, we modeled that the \texttt{sex} column encodes the \textit{gender} sensitive variable where \textit{women} have a value equal to \texttt{1}.
 In contrast, the positive outcome is encoded in the \texttt{credit} column with a value equal to \texttt{1}.
 In both analyses, we selected the \textit{Equal Opportunity (EO)} \cite{hardt_equality_2016} fairness definitions, specifying a threshold of 0 and a tolerance value of 0.2.
-The generated code follows the same structure of Listing \ref{lst:compas} and is linked in Table \ref{tab:results}, as well as the specified model.
+The generated code follows the same structure of Listing \ref{lst:university} and is reported in the replication package as well as the \tool implementation for this use case.